openstack-archive/novajoin/README.md

             password is obtained interactively
 --password-file: the file containing the password for the principal.

-Hook Configuration
+Metadata REST Service Configuration
 ==================

-The hook is configured in /etc/nova/ipaclient.conf in the DEFAULT section.
+The REST service is configured in /etc/nova/ipaclient.conf in the DEFAULT section.
 It provides the following options:

 url: The JSON RPC URL to an IPA server, e.g. https://ipa.host.domain/ipa/json